Products get free shipping over $75, or $6 flat rate across Canada!

 Back to top

-For most people, the side-effects of chemical peels are non-existent.
-Some don’t even feel pain during or after the procedure.
+For most people, long-term side-effects of chemical peels are non-existent.

 Rare side effects of a chemical peel include: